sami-chaaban/Tracy/README.md

     * **Smooth**: equivalent to *Independent* mode but goes through a filtering at the end to remove spots that are far off the main track
 7. Click any point in the kymograph or in the *intensity plot* to jump to that point

+    **!!** Trajectories do not belong to kymographs, and their presence within one is determined on-the-fly for visualisation

 ### Modify individual points<a name="modify"></a>

 * When a point is highlighted, use the **`X`** key to either invalidate the spot or re-attempt a fit if it is already invalid